 As a general rule applicable in all jurisdictions where P&P is active, every person is entitled to seek help from a legal counsel before taking any steps that could involve him or her in criminal proceedings.

 To avoid any doubt, nothing herein may be interpreted as advice or a recommendation not to report bribery when you have a legal obligation to do so.

 If the state legislation imposes on you certain rules or obligations that are not included or referred to herein you are required to comply with such rules or obligations.

-Except for when it could be considered as self-incriminating, you are obliged to notify the ABC Officer about any act of bribery that you have learned about as well as to fulfil the obligation to notify the state authority, if such an obligation exists.
+Except for when it could be considered as self-incriminating, you are obliged to notify the ABC Officer about any act of bribery that you have learned about as well as to fulfill the obligation to notify the state authority if such an obligation exists.

 A conflict of interests is a situation where there exists a risk that one’s professional loyalty, conduct or judgment might be impaired by another (conflicting) interest.

 It is important to note that no real or pending conflict is required in order for the respective rules to be triggered.
 The mere possibility of such a conflict is sufficient.